. Olympus FV3000RS Confocal Microscope

 8) David A. Kass, MD, Leveraging Protein Kinase G-1 Nanodomain Control and Molecular Targeting to Enhance its Therapeutic Use Against Myocardial Disease.

-Two of our Minor Users moved to University New Mexico - we hope the time made available will help support our GI Center's pilot projects, and additional users from all over.
+Two of our Minor Users moved to University New Mexico (not shown) - we hope the time made available will help support our GI Center's pilot projects, and additional users from all over.

 Please note the news items sometime include policy statements.